brianondiso/brianondiso/README.md

 ## Topics
-- 🔭 I am open to collaborate on Retail Analytics and Python projects.
+- 🔭 I am open to collaborating on Retail Analytics and Python projects.
 - 🌱 I’m currently learning ML and AI
 - 🥅 2024 Goals: Learn more about software development
-- ⚡ Fun fact: I love painting farming.
+- ⚡ Fun fact: I love painting and farming.

 ---